gypsydave5/todo-mvp/README.md

 ## What this is not

-This is not a Luddite call to smash the frames and go back to hand weaving the Web.
+I don't want people to write everything themselves.
 That would be stupid.
 Rather, the idea is to _keep it simple_.
-The simplest possible solution to writing a todo application isn't a [single page app][SPA];
-it's written in server side code.
+The simplest possible solution to writing a todo application is not a [single page app][SPA]; it's a server side implementation.

 'Simple' does not mean we go back to banging the bytes together in raw assembly code, or that we 'build our own framework' (whatever that means).
-In fact, we could probably argue all day over what exactly 'simple' means.
-But this project represents my idea of simplicity in building an web application - perhaps you'll agree.
+We could argue all day over what exactly 'simple' means.
+This project represents my idea of simplicity in building an web application - I hope you'll agree.

 ## Constraints